 Students not eligible for the health and dental plans include:

-More information regarding your student health and dental plans can be found at Gallivan & Associates Student Networks Student Plan website or by visiting the Student Benefits Plan office, located in the NorQuest Students' Association office, Room A121, Main Building, Downtown Campus.
+More information regarding your student health and dental plans can be found at Gallivan & Associates Student Networks Student Plan website or by visiting the Student Benefits Plan office, located in the NorQuest Students' Association office, Room A121, Heritage Tower, Downtown Campus.

 The U-Pass (or Universal Transit Pass) provides unlimited usage of regular service (excluding special event, contracted, and charter service) from: